imafella/CS3716/README.md

 CS3716
 ======

 To view the planed Architexture, please view the Plans folder.
+(This includes the iteration plan)

 To view the current java workings, please view src/pack folder.